What is on-demand transport?

 - COST EFFECTIVE for local authorities thanks to the optimal use of assets, and suited to travel needs

-The aim of the pilots is to deliver reliable and affordable first and last mile services in two large and well-populated areas of greater Sydney that meet local needs and encourage the use of public transport.
+The aim of the pilots in NSW is to deliver reliable and affordable first and last mile services in two large and well-populated areas of greater Sydney that meet local needs and encourage the use of public transport.
 The pilots integrate with existing transport services to improve mobility for all passengers, on both high demand and low demand routes, with the result of providing faster, safer and more convenient trips.

 Keolis Downer already runs on-demand transport services in South Australia.
 Globally, Keolis is the leading operator of on-demand transport for passengers with reduced mobility in France, and also operates on-demand passengers transport services in the Netherlands (Veluwe) and the US (Los Angeles).